framely/community/docs/reference/channels/wpa.md

 4. Before you go to next step, don't forget to merge your changes into master and deploy your chatbot.

-## Finish Setup WeChat Official Account
+## Finish WeChat Official Account setup
 1. Back to [WeChat Official Account Platform](https://mp.weixin.qq.com), In the **Server Configuration** (服务器配置) field, click **Change Configuration**.
 Paste *Callback URL* and *Token* you copied.

 ![config server](/images/channelConfig/wechat/config-server.png)